 Also, images and videos purchased as NFTs can be viewed for free.
 Anyone on Youtube can now view the Grimes video that sold for $390,000.
 And images are even more vulnerable.
 You could right-click and save-image-as a photograph from a web page, even if it is an NFT.
 You couldn’t use it for any commercial purposes, but you could enjoy it privately.

 But this is a risk whenever photographers and artists upload their work to online platforms.
 Their work is at risk of being stolen.
 Some websites do take measures to prevent this.
 But for anyone using a computer mouse, it’s easy to download online content.

 This NFT business may sound complicated.
 And to be honest—it is.
 The world of cryptocurrencies is complex and difficult to navigate.
 And most NFT creators are members of the art world and not day traders.

 Cryptocurrencies are booming.
 It might seem like a great place to invest.
 But the foundations are unstable.
 It could be another capitalist bubble that’s about to burst.
 If you’re unsure, then it’s best to stay clear.
-Or, at the very least, do your research first.
+At the very least, do your research first.

-NFTs are taking the art world by storm.
-But it’s far some a get-rich-quick solution for photographers and creatives.
-There are the listing fees and risks of under-selling or not selling at all.
+NFT images are taking the art world by storm.
+But it’s far from some a get-rich-quick solution for photographers and creatives.
+There are the listing fees and risks of underselling or not selling at all.
 There are cheaper platforms, but they have fewer users.

 We hope this article has given you more insight into the world of NFTs.
 But it’s up to you to decide whether to join the NFT marketplace or observe it at a distance!